 After testing your water parameters, identify any test results that fall outside the acceptable range.
 Many master test kits such as the

 Freshwater Master Test Kit include an instruction booklet detailing the appropriate measures to take to help remedy the condition.
 However, the following are some basic steps you can take to remedy some common problems.

 water changes remove and dilute the concentration of ammonia present in the water.
 Bacterial additives such as

 Stress Zyme process ammonia into less toxic nitrite and then to nitrate.
 Ammonia detoxifiers such as

 Amquel+ are invaluable tools in detoxifying ammonia before it climbs to dangerous levels.

 - High nitrate level - Though the least toxic end product of the nitrogen cycle, high nitrate levels place chronic stress on aquarium fish.
 Regular partial water changes and proper feeding help keep nitrate levels low.

 - Improper pH -

-buffers help maintain pH at desired levels.
+pH conditioners and buffers help maintain pH at desired levels.
 In areas where the source water is high in minerals, consider using a

 reverse osmosis unit to ensure stable and effective use of pH conditioners.